Typical Trousdale School Student

 - Willingness to host a home visit from members of the admissions team

 This is a high level synopsis of the pre-admission process.
 For more information, we invite you to schedule a tour of the school.
 These tours are typically scheduled on Tuesday afternoons.

-- The family/guardian completely fills out the “Application for Enrollment” and returns it to the Admissions Coordinator.
+- The family/guardian completely fills out the “Application for Enrollment” and returns it to the Student Services Coordinator.
 All required documentation must be submitted with a completed Application for Enrollment.

 - The student's file is reviewed by the admissions team.
 If the individual meets the criteria, the admissions team invites the individual for a week long evaluation.

 - If the team approves the student to move to the next step after the week long evaluation, the student will be invited back as a probationary student for a three month evaluation.
 If the student and family agree to participate, the family begins paying tuition at this time.
 Assessments by the staff will be completed during this probationary period.

 - If all parties agree at the culmination of three months that the student is a good fit for the school, and the school is a good fit for the student, the student will be invited to continue services.